georgeee/yii-lily/README.md

 Out of the box it only provides only a skeleton for user data management through AR realtions.
 It doesn't contain any fields such as name or birthday.
 You're free to create exactly what you want to.

+Module support simple user managment functionalities, such as delete and ban.
+It's written with use of Yii's authentication manager, so it's easy to manage user's permissions on module's actions.

 When using this module user can have multiple ways to authenticate (e.g. twitter + email-password).
 Also you can merge two user accounts into a single one.
 This action will be suggested if you're trying to use credentials that already were used by another user.
 You will be able to set a handler on the user merge event in order to update your tables (for example, to change the owner of content).

 Module name is a tribute to one beautiful Russian poem written by Vladimir Mayakovsky and called Lilechka (Лилечка).
 If you speak Russian, I really suggest you to read it.